 The missing baryon problem is the fact that we only observe about half of the baryons we expect based upon our scientific calculations.
 We use very reliable calculations [based on] two observations that determine how many total baryons there are in the universe.
 The first is Big Bang nucleosynthesis calculations of what the universe was like when it was only like ten to twenty minutes old, small, dense, and had a temperature of billions of degrees Kelvin.
 The whole entire universe was a nuclear furnace where protons and neutrons were forming and thence crashing into each other.

 To correct this paragraph we merely need to switch out a one time inflationary big bang for a galaxy-local, parallel, intermittent, inflationary mini-bangs caused by the Planck core of galaxy center supermassive black holes breaching the event horizon at the poles and emitting Planck plasma jets that travel for enormous distances.
 Yes, that’s a mouthful, and eventually we will find a term to simplify it.
 Perhaps the term AGN for active galactic nuclei could be adapted for this purpose.
 NPQG establishes the case for a recycling process where matter-energy that falls into a supermassive black hole is recycled through the zero-entropy Planck core phase of matter-energy and then jetted out to begin anew.
 To lesser extents various recycling processes may also occur in the hot furnace cores of stars, neutron stars, magnetars, and black holes.
-This is a natural outcome of NPQG because we stipulate that the electrino and positrino are Planck radius and immutable.
+This is a natural outcome of NPQG because we stipulate that the electrino and positrino point charges are immutable.
 Therefore matter-energy in a black hole has an ultimate density of electrinos/positrinos and energy that can not be overcome—the Planck scale.
 That single assumption closes the loop on a grand galactic and universe wide recycling transformation that consists of cycles upon cycles of motion, energy, and reactions in the universe.

 In the meantime the universe is getting bigger and slowly cooling down so the reaction rates are going down.
 We understand this era of the universe relatively well because we can apply the same math that we used to solve nuclear physics to the world of the universe when it was just a dozen minutes old.
 At first everything’s too hot and everything’s too dense and nothing can stabilize.
 For a very brief window the universe is able to manufacture the lightest elements because you get protons and neutrons.
 Then as the universe gets older it gets bigger and less dense and colder and so the nuclear reactions just freeze out.
 The protons and neutrons never even meet each other again so there’s a very fine window of when hydrogen can be produced and helium and a little bit of lithium and we can predict what the ratios of these elements ought to be.
 We are able to predict the universe should be three-quarters hydrogen, one-quarter helium, and a dash of other atoms and that’s exactly what we observe.
 These calculations also tell us how many total baryons are in the universe.
 It’s around five percent of all the matter and energy in the entire universe goes into baryons, i.e., normal matter.